11mones/reading-notes/README.md

    - *Javascript*
    - *React js*
    - *Bootstrap*
-## Amman Anvanced-course : Web development in Python and Django.
+## Amman Advanced-course : Web development in Python and Django.
+I am learning web development now in python language, still in the begining, so here is some topics that i have learned so far:

+**-Relational database and SQL.**

+I have learned the basic sql statements, and now i know how to handle the data that in the tables of the database, i know how to show them, alter them, and delete them also, and many things that will be helpful during earning web development.